Franklinliu/SpCon-Artifact/README.md

 We aim to apply for the availability, functionality and reusability badges.

 This readme first shows how to quickly use SpCon to detect smart contract permission bugs.
-Secondly, we demostrate the technical detail namely SpCon API documentation for potential reusability or integration in the future.
+Secondly, we demostrate the technical detail namely SpCon API document for potential reusability or integration in the future.

+## Requisite

+Install a proper Docker software suitable for your operation system.
+Please refer to the official website https://docs.docker.com/get-docker/ how to install Docker.

 ## 1. Quick Start
 [Recommened] Install && Run the SpCon docker image.